 If this was your internal promise, how would you execute on it?
 What outcomes would it help create?

-First, the bigger your company, the more likely you would need a full-time resource focusing on it.
-This promise would likely include weekly happy hours, afternoon activities like volleyball games, and family-style movie nights.
+First, the bigger your company is, the more likely you would need a full-time resource focusing on it.
+This promise could include weekly happy hours, afternoon activities like volleyball games, and family-style movie nights.
 You would need to commit to investing in personal development and promoting from within.
 You would need a budget for advanced education and trade show attendance for staff.
 As it evolves within your organization, you would add an LMS and Video content.
 You could create your own culture book.

 By executing on this promise, you would see a big lift on your internal and external reputation.
 Recruiting would benefit accordingly, and you would see a measurable improvement in retention rates.
 This would create a level of employee engagement which would lead directly to happier customers and improved products and services.
 Your internal promise would have some pretty fantastic external benefits.